AndyZhou952/BlackBoxAttack/README.md

 This proejct was created for Duke University ECE 685D 2023 Fall.

 Our study utilizes the three attck algorithms (query-limited, partial-info, label-only) proposed by Ilya et al. (2018) and the defense AAA algorithm by Chen et al. (2022) to explore both offensive and defensive aspects of Black-Box Adversarial Attacks.
-We first develop these algorithms implemented via the PyTorch framework.
-We then apply these strategies to two datasets: Tiny ImageNet (referred to as ImageNet) and Butterfly & Moths Image Classification (referred to as Butterfly).
-This approach is akin to the ancient Chinese fable of the ultimate spear versus the ultimate shield, testing the strength and effectiveness of each in a balanced confrontation.
-Our investigation aims to determine which prevails in the realm of neural network security: the spear of sophisticated adversarial attacks or the shield of robust defense mechanisms.
+We develop these algorithms implemented via the PyTorch framework.

 ## File Description: